huahaofeng/v8-wiki/Home.md

 # V8-RISCV
 **Welcome to the v8-riscv wiki**

-This is an on-going project to develop the RISC-V backend for the V8 JavaScript Engine.
-After a few months of intensive development, we have built a sufficient MVP (Minimal Viable Product) for the RISC-V64 port, which currently passes over 94% (15,000+) standard V8 test cases using v8-riscv64 simulated build.
-We have also established a sustainable porting methodology and development best practices that we feel confident invite a broader community participation.
-We welcome you joining our development effort.
-Plenty of supports are still needed for a complete and high-performing V8 on RISC-V.
+This is an on-going project to enhance the RISC-V backend for the V8 JavaScript Engine.
+The initial port has been upstreamed (https://chromium.googlesource.com/v8/v8.git/).
+The RISC-V backend is fully functional and is able to run the full test suites as well has common benchmarks, but it still needs improvements for improving performance and adding features.
+We have established a sustainable porting methodology and development best practices, such that we feel confident to invite broader community participation.
+We welcome you to join our development effort.
+Plenty of support is still needed for a complete and high-performing V8 on RISC-V.

-This repo will be the community home for some time before the code-base is upstream to the V8 community.
+This repo will be the community home even though it is now available upstream.
+This provides us a shared space for developing larger changes here before pushing them upstream, as well as a stable branch that will always work for RISC-V, as upstream may still break the RISC-V port from time to time.
 For general V8 information, see [V8 Dev](https://v8.dev/).
 The rest of the wiki is specific to the RISC-V V8 backend.

 RISC-V ISA specification is found [here](https://riscv.org/specifications/), and RISC-V standard ABI can be found [here](https://github.com/riscv/riscv-elf-psabi-doc/).